 Seth has known Matt Bellamy and the band since their beginnings and was there at the birth of the first famous silver Fuzz Factory loaded, DeLorean signature guitar wielded by Bellamy.
 This local band turned stadium rockers had Seth intricately involved, even before a label signed them; watching Hugh and Matt thrash out ideas for these custom guitars was all part of his everyday work life.

 Before Seth left Mansons in 2009, he had worked his way up to store manager and as a guitar tech with some of the biggest names in showbiz, discovering what works when you’re up against a stage deadline.
-It was about understanding what players were saying and asking.
-This art of listening to musicians and helping them realize the sounds in their heads is second nature drawn with all his clients.
+It was about understanding what players were saying and what they were asking.
+This art of listening to musicians and helping them realize the sounds in their heads is second nature to him with all his clients.

-After leaving Mansons, Seth went to live in Portugal, working alongside his stepfather Andy in the workshop, and it is where Seth Baccus Guitars was essentially born.
+After leaving Mansons, Seth went to live in Portugal, working alongside his stepfather, Andy, in the workshop, and it was there that Seth Baccus Guitars was essentially born.

 What are your biggest influences on guitar building?

-Those listening skills and problem-solving, paired with his thirst for knowledge, and learning on the job at Hugh’s store, along with those practical hands-on sessions on days off in the workshop with Hugh supervising, all paid off.
-Having seen vintage guitars close up and personal first hand, and working out what was going on to make a great guitar, more than the sum of its parts.
+Those listening skills and problem-solving, paired with his thirst for knowledge and learning on the job at Hugh’s store, along with the practical, hands-on sessions on days off in the workshop, supervised by Hugh, all paid off.
+Having seen vintage guitars close up and personal, first hand, and working out what was going on to make a great guitar, more than the sum of its parts.

 He also cites a particular early PRS Purple 10 Top Custom 22 he was drawn towards and had encountered at the shop.

-If we go back in time a few years, Seth had grown up when Slash was the big guitar hero and the Gibson Les Paul-wielding rockstar had made the young guitarist lust after that classic single-cut shape.
-But Seth has grown up with a Fender Squier, and so when he finally got his hands on a real-life Gibson Les Paul, he found it wasn’t what he was expecting!
+If we go back a few years, Seth had grown up when Slash was the big guitar hero, and the Gibson Les Paul-wielding rockstar had made the young guitarist lust after that classic single-cut shape.
+But Seth grew up with a Fender Squier, so when he finally got his hands on a real Gibson Les Paul, he found it wasn’t what he expected!

-Whereas this PRS was something, he aspired to but could not afford and combined elements of both Gibson and Fender.
-Nowadays, in Seth’s original designs, you can now see the meetings of these influences, where he takes features of each and makes them into his own.
+Whereas this PRS was something he aspired to but could not afford, and combined elements of both Gibson and Fender.
+Nowadays, in Seth’s original designs, you can see the meeting of these influences, where he takes features from each and makes them his own.

 What is your favorite part of the process of instrument making?

 Like most luthiers, he is inspired by pieces of wood and is like a kid in a candy store when choosing new pieces.
-The design aspect and bringing together an aesthetic also gives him much joy, with his next guitar always going to be his best.
+The design aspect and the aesthetic he brings together also give him much joy, and his next guitar will always be his best.

-In our conversation, what stands out is how he loves doing fretwork, ‘the dark art’ is now something he finds intuitive; it is mediative and even therapeutic.
+In our conversation, what stands out is how he loves doing fretwork, ‘the dark art’ is now something he finds intuitive; it is meditative and even therapeutic.

 How should potential new clients get prepared when buying a new instrument from you?